Join the mainnet and testnet network using StateSync

 mkdir -p $HOME/.sei_backup

-# Move existing config, data, and wasm directories to the backup directory
+# Copy existing config, data, and wasm directories to the backup directory

 # Fetch the latest block height from the State Sync RPC endpoint